Best Mayan Ruins

 Over 50% of the population share this origin and use more than 20 different Mayan languages to communicate.
 The greatness of the Mayan civilization is evident in this timeline, which details the occupation of some of the main Mayan cities throughout history, comparing it with other cultures around the world.

 Yaxha Mayan Ruins

 The Masterpiece of Tikal

 The Mayan site of Quirigua

-Upon your arrival to the international airport of Mundo Maya, a representative will welcome you and take you to your hotel in Flores Island.
+Upon your arrival at the international airport of Mundo Maya FRS, a representative will welcome you and take you to your jungle lodge in the National Park of Tikal.